 Accounts receivable are carried at their estimated collectible amounts.
 Accounts receivable are periodically evaluated for collectability based on past credit history with customers and their current financial condition.
-The Company had no allowance for doubtful accounts at December 31, 2021 and 2020.
+The Company had an allowance for doubtful accounts of \$4,533 at December 31, 2022.
+No allowance for doubtful accounts was necessary at December 31, 2021.